 This holiday season, use this easy homemade baked gingerbread playdough recipe to fill your home with an amazing gingerbread scent and in turn, give your kids the chance to make homemade gingerbread decorations.

-Be the amazing Mama or Grandmama who pulls out this gingerbread scented play dough for the kids to “make” their own cookies with!
-Have jars packaged up for them to take home for more fun later because this makes a great gift!
-Grandmothers have a special kind of magic.
-They just seem to think of everything and it’s the little touches done out of love that mean the most and have the longest lasting memories.
-I truly believe that making this gingerbread scented play-dough will be one of those memories for you.
+Grandmothers have a special kind of magic, don’t you think?
+They just seem to think of everything and it’s the little touches done out of love that mean the most and have the longest-lasting memories.
+I truly believe that making this homemade gingerbread playdough recipe will be one of those memories for you.

 Stir that up kindly good.

 My Grandmama used to say “kindly” in place of “kinda”.

 I can hear her voice in my head now saying, “Get it kindly mixed up real good.”

 In these pictures you see me mixing this up in a mixing bowl.
 Y’all, that is stupid.
 I just dirtied up a bowl for no apparent reason.
 I am just so used to grabbing that bowl when I mix up things for photos that I did it out of habit.
 My instructions to you are to mix it up in the pot you are going to cook it in, otherwise, there will be thousands of needless dirty bowls around the world resulting from this post.
 Possibly millions. did you know that 300,000 people come to Southern Plate each day?
 I sure could dirty up a lot of kitchens if I’m not careful.

 You’re going to think this is so watery that there isn’t any way it could ever turn into anything that wouldn’t slip right through your fingers.